Crunch-io/ta-da/content/dev/features/kpi-comparisons.md

 ## Try It Out Today

+KPI comparisons are available now for users on all Crunch scriptable dashboards (though not yet on decks).
+To start enhancing your KPIs, head to the Options tab in dashboard edit tile screen.

 For full details of this new feature and where to find it, see the [help center](https://help.crunch.io/hc/en-us/articles/360040045512-How-to-add-a-KPI-tile-to-a-dashboard-Scriptable-Dashboards).

 We’d love your feedback at [support@crunch.io](mailto:support@crunch.io).